adrianharabula/oracle-11g-studbd2017/README.md

 # More info
 This image is built from [wnameless/oracle-xe-11g](https://hub.docker.com/r/wnameless/oracle-xe-11g/), please review that page for more info about the oracle image itself.

-This script creates user student and populates database according to instructions here [lab1](http://profs.info.uaic.ro/~vcosmin/pagini/resurse_bd/laborator_psgbd_2017/laborator1.pdf)
+This script creates user student and populates database according to instructions in [lab1](http://profs.info.uaic.ro/~vcosmin/pagini/resurse_bd/laborator_psgbd_2017/laborator1.pdf).